open-telemetry/opentelemetry.io/content/en/blog/2023/otel-end-user-q-and-a-series-otel-and-graphql.md

 Because GraphQL mostly returns HTTP 200s, it gives the impression that it returns no errors, when in fact, there might be errors lurking behind the scenes.
-Having Traces enables developers to see if there’s actually an error in the response body.
+Having traces enables developers to see if there’s actually an error in the response body.
 For example, when accessing a database, if there’s a connection hangup, GraphQL will report HTTP 200, but the Trace will show that there’s an error, and where.